walmartlabs/thorax/README.md

 ## Thorax.View

-### A NARRATIVE WILL GO HERE CONCERNING VIEWS IN THORAX, SUPER IMPORTANT CONTEXT
+SECTION NARRATIVE: Backbone doesn't give you much in the way of collection rendering.
+By associating a model or collection with a view instance and associating a template with the view, you gain access to the properties of the models within the collection in the template.
+This is the core of the functionality Thorax offers, and some of the hairiest stuff to write yourself.

-`Thorax.View` provides additive functionality over `Backbone.View` but breaks compatibility in one imporant way in that it does not use an `options` object.
+SECTION API (details): `Thorax.View` provides additive functionality over `Backbone.View` but breaks compatibility in one imporant way in that it does not use an `options` object.
 All properties passed to the constructor become available on the instance:

     var view = new Thorax.View({
       key: "value"